Ride Difficulty Rating – Expert due to the distance and elevation gain and grade up to and down Bow Summit

 1. Herbert Lake at Km 5.6.
 Ideal picnic spot and views of the Main Range peaks.
 Bring out your camera!

-2. Num-Ti-Jah Lodge has a small gift and coffee shop open May – Oct at Km 38 (Note: Closed 2021 due to ‘you know what!’).
+2. Num-Ti-Jah Lodge has a small gift and coffee shop open May – Oct at Km 38.
 This historic log and stone lodge on the shores of Bow Lake was completed in 1950 by the Simpson family.

-3. Bow Summit and Peyto Lake lookout (closed summer 2021 due to parking lot construction) at Km 42.9.
+3. Bow Summit and Peyto Lake lookout at Km 42.9.
 Iconic views.
 Note: these sites and more can always be visited on the return trip.

 Comments from our test riders:

 Beginner Road Cyclist – A long, long day but awesome ride with lots of opportunity for rest stops.
-More traffic than I am used to.
+More traffic than I am comfortable with.

 Intermediate Road Cyclist – A good highway ride with smooth shoulders.